Lukasveiga/todo-list-node-api/README.md

 ### - Scripts:

-1. This script will start the project with the production environment
+1. This script will start the project with the production environment:

 ```
 npm run start
 ```

-2. The following script will start the project with the development environment, starting postgresql and redis containers
+2. The following script will start the project with the development environment, starting postgresql and redis containers:

 ```
 npm run start:dev
 ```

-3. The next script will run the unit tests, starting postgresql and redis containers with the test databases
+3. The next script will run the unit tests, starting postgresql and redis containers with the test databases:

 ```
 npm run test:unit
 ```

-4. The last script will run the integration tests, starting postgresql and redis containers with the test databases
+4. The last script will run the integration tests, starting postgresql and redis containers with the test databases:

 ```
 npm run test:int